melvinstubbe/gpmanager2003/README.md

 ### The Money

 This game is all about money and luck.
 Even for those who aren't F1 fans this game will be nice to play.
 You can get money by racing.
 The higher you finish, the higher the prize money.
 Another source of money are your sponsors.
-After the first race you will see that you can press [F6] to look for a sponsor.
+After the first race you will see that you can press [F6] ([graph] on the TI-83) to look for a sponsor.
 You can see how much the next race will cost you.
 Sponsors won't come when you don't have much points.
 This makes scoring points essential to survive.
 When you're out of cash, you are Game Over.

 ### The Teams